Amber Briggle

 Amber Briggle is an American activist based in Denton, Texas and a founding member of the Human Rights Campaign Parents for Transgender Equality National Council.

+Briggle and her husband are named plaintiffs in PFLAG v.
+Abbott, a lawsuit filed by the American Civil Liberties Union and Lambda Legal in June 2022 on behalf of members of PFLAG and three families that seek to block Texas Department of Family and Protective Services (DFPS) investigations based on a directive by Texas Governor Greg Abbott for DFPS to investigate families with transgender children reported to be receiving gender-affirming health care.

 Biography

+Early activism 2016 - 2021

 Briggle began her activist career in April 2016, using Facebook to protest bathroom regulations targeting transgender children and statements made on Facebook by the Denton County Republican-elect Sheriff.
 She then spoke to news media to promote rights for transgender children, and during a press conference on May 31, invited Lt.
 Gov. Dan Patrick and Texas Attorney General Ken Paxton to dinner at her home.

-On September 1, Paxton and his wife had dinner with Briggle and her family, including her trans son, who had begun his transition when he was in first grade.
+On September 1, Paxton and his wife had dinner with Briggle and her family, including her trans son, who had begun his transition during first grade.
 After the dinner, the Human Rights Campaign invited Briggle to become a founding member of the Parents for Transgender Equality National Council, and she eventually became the national co-chair of the council.
 In December, Briggle and her family were invited to the White House to watch Rogue One: A Star Wars Story.

 In March 2017, Briggle and her son participated in Trans Texas Lobby Day, with her son meeting lawmakers as part of a campaign in opposition to a proposed bill to prevent children from using a bathroom matching their gender identity.
 A San Antonio Express-News photographer took a picture of her son, age nine at the time and tired after the day, sitting on the floor and crying while Briggle comforted him.
 Briggle posted the picture to Facebook and it became a viral opportunity for her to continue to speak out on behalf of trans children.
 The proposed bathroom bill was not passed by the legislature.

 In July 2019, Briggle participated in an open community discussion at the City Council Chambers in Denton City Hall that was organized by a member of the city council on the topic of the need for a local ordinance with legal protections for LGBTQ people.
 In November 2019, she spoke with ABC News about Paxton calling for a Texas Department of Family and Protective Services investigation of another family with a transgender child, stating, "After meeting a mother like me, meeting me in my home, meeting my child, breaking bread at my table, engaging with my children, and then acting like family's like mine should not exist, it's infuriating."